StudentDataLabs/EmptyHousingInnovationLab/data/DATA_GUIDE.md

 # Data Guide

-We've put together this Data Guide and Open Data Table to contextualise the different datasets provided for the Empty Housing Lab.
+We've put together this Open Data Guide and Open Data Table to contextualise the different datasets provided for both the Data Workshop and the Innovation Lab of the Empty Housing Lab.
 The open data here represents some of the most relevant and current data on empty housing.

-## Open Data Tables
+We have combined a number of different open datasets here.

 The Open Data Table details the name of the dataset, a brief description of its contents, a source link and the file type.
 You can find out more information - metadata, licensing and so on - by following the source links.

 ### Data Workshop